5 Reasons ‘A Charlie Brown Thanksgiving’ is the Cutest Thanksgiving Movie Ever

 5. Because Thanksgiving celebrates the many blessings that have defined the United States of America.

 Linus: Ours is the first country in the world to make a national holiday to give thanks.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!